-EXTERNAL INDEPENDENT DIRECTORS Name or company name of director Profile Ms ISABEL TOCINO BISCAROLASAGA She holds a PhD in Law cum laude from the Complutense University of Madrid, where she has been Professor of Civil Law.
+She holds a PhD in Law cum laude from the Complutense University of Madrid, where she has been Professor of Civil Law.
 She has completed the Senior Management Programmes at IESE (1994) and Harvard Business School (2004).
 She holds the Great Cross of Knighthood of the Royal Order of Charles III and of the Cross of San Raimundo de Peñafort.
-From 2006-2018, she was an Independent Director of the SANTANDER Group, where she was a member of the Executive Committee, the Audit Committee, and the Risk Committee.
+From 2006-2018, she was an Independent Director of the SANTANDER Group, where she was a member of the Executive Commission, the Audit Commission, and the Risk Commission.
 She has also been a Councillor of the Council of State (2008-2019) and a member of the Advisory Board of AMUNDI (2014-2019).
 She was Minister of the Environment (1996-2000) and President for Spain and Portugal and Vice-President for Europe of Siebel Systems (2002-2006) (now ORACLE).
-She was a Member of the Spanish Congress (1986-2002) and President of the Foreign Affairs Committee and previously President of the European Affairs Committee in the Spanish Congress of Deputies.
-As Minister for the Environment (1996-2000), she participated actively in negotiating the Kyoto Protocol and promoted legislative initiatives on waste, water and hydrological resources, and national parks.
+She was a Member of the Spanish Congress (1986-2002) and President of the Foreign Affairs Commission and previously President of the European Affairs Commission in the Spanish Congress of Deputies.
+As Minister the Environment (1996-2000), she participated actively in negotiating the Kyoto Protocol and promoted legislative initiatives on waste, water and hydrological resources, and national parks.
 Prior to that, she worked for 7 years in the Legal Department of the Nuclear Energy Board (1971-1978), now CIEMAT, and was a member of the Group of Governmental Legal Experts of the European Energy Agency of the OECD (in Paris).
 She is a member of the International Society of Nuclear Law (INLA), the Spanish Nuclear Society (SNE), and the Instituto da electricidade de Minas Gerais in Portoalegre (Brazil).
 She was Vice-President of the International Association of Women Lawyers.
-She was formerly President and is currently Vice-President of the European Movement and a Full Member of the Royal Academy of Doctors.
-She has published the book "Aspectos Legales del Riesgo y Daño de las Centrales Nucleares" (Legal Aspects of Risk and Damage in Nuclear Power Plants) as well as various contributions on Nuclear Energy, the Environment, and the field o Ms AMAIA GOROSTIZA TELLERÍA Ms Gorostiza studied Business Studies at the Institute of Business Studies of the Basque Country University.
-She began her professional career at Industrias Amaia Telleria, becoming Financial and Administrative Director and member of the Board of Directors.
-Also, in the financial field, she has been a director and auditor of the APD-Norte's Board and a director and member of the Finance Committee of Elkargi (mutual guarantee society).
-She is a founding partner and Chair of Geo Management, a company dedicated to business and investment advice, and Geo Ingerobotica, dedicated to engineering services and industrial automation.
-She is currently an Independent Director, a member of the Audit Committee, and a member of the CSR Committee at Dominion, dedicated to technology and innovation solutions, and Chairwoman of the Board of Sociedad Deportiva EIBAR.
+She was formerly President and is currently Vice-President of the Federal Council of the European Movement and a Full Member of the Royal Academy of Doctors.
+She has published the book "Aspectos Legales del Riesgo y Daño de las Centrales Nucleares" (Legal Aspects of Risk and Damage in Nuclear Power Plants) as well as various contributions on Nuclear Energy, the